24 Best Bug Tracking Tools in 2026

 • It tracks bugs much like it manages other tasks

-• Use a template to organize issues by reporter, status, and display bug reports in various formats.
+• Use a template to organize issues by reporter and status, and display bug reports in various formats.

 Pros: A Swiss army knife with features, tools, and templates for project management.